This documentation is meant for everyone interested in the usage, management, and development of the StudentQuiz Moodle Plugin.

 The left column of the statistics report gives you an overview of your contribution and learning progress.
 For comparison, you see the averaged contribution and learning progress of your peer group in the right column.

 The ranking table might motivate students to challenge each other.
 The ranking table explains the calculus of the ranking points.
 The sum of all your ranking points determines your rank within your peer group.

 Your Moodle administrator has installed the StudentQuiz Plugin to your school’s Moodle Website.
 This guide explains how to create and configure a StudentQuiz activity within a Moodle course, how you can encourage and moderate your students to contribute question to the question pool, what statistics you can draw from your students' activities and how you can recycle the question pool of one course to another.

 Create a StudentQuiz Activity

 Creating a StudentQuiz activity has no difference to other activities.
 Go to your course and press on the “Turn editing on” button.
 Choose your topic where you want the new Student-Quiz activity and press “+ Add an activity or resource” on the right side.

 Choose StudentQuiz and press “Add”.
 Give a name to the new activity.
-The Advanced settings is important.
-You have some options that you can configure
+You have the following options to configure the StudentQuiz activity.

 Configure a StudentQuiz Activity